 Paragraph 62: Agencies must capture and use in internal management and decision-making processes, relevant indicators of past and projected asset performance, such as asset utilisation, condition and fitness for purpose.

-For 2017/18, if asset performance indicators have not been included in the annual report before, it is requested that the asset performance indicators are included in a section of the report that is not subject to formal audit procedures eg, alongside other organisational health measures.
+For 2018/19, it is requested that the asset performance indicators are included in a section of the report that is not subject to formal audit procedures eg, alongside other organisational health measures.
 Where asset performance information has previously been included in an audited section of the annual report (eg, the SSP), then agencies should continue to report that particular information within that section.

 - Annual Report Guidance for Departments - Asset Performance Indicators (PDF 168 KB)